History of Iowa State Cyclones football: Jim Walden era (1987–1994)

 Walden coached his final game on November 12 against the Nebraska in Ames.
 Iowa State had an 0–8–1 record and Nebraska was undefeated, with a #1 ranking.
 Unbelievably Walden's Cyclones hung with the Huskers.
 At the end of the third quarter, Nebraska led by only two points, 14–12.
 The final quarter proved to be too much for Walden's team, and Nebraska won the game 28–12.
 The Cyclones finished with a winless 0–10–1 record in 1994.
 Walden ranks sixth at Iowa State in total wins and 22nd winning percentage.

 Dan McCarney era (1995–2006)

-To turn the program around Iowa State hired Wisconsin defensive coordinator, Dan McCarney.
-The lone bright spot that McCarney inherited was sophomore phenom running back Troy Davis.
+To turn the program around, Iowa State hired Wisconsin defensive coordinator, Dan McCarney.
+McCarney coached sophomore phenom running back Troy Davis to large success.
 Davis would go on to break nearly every Iowa State rushing and touchdown records, most that still stand.
 Troy twice earned unanimous All-American honors and was the first NCAA Division I-A running back to rush for over 2,000 yards in back-to-back seasons, a feat that has yet to be repeated.
 Davis finished 5th and 2nd in Heisman voting in his 1995 and 1996 campaigns respectively.
 McCarney would go 10–34 in his first four seasons as the Cyclones head coach.